Welcome to Dr. Davinah’s Eats!

 Seared Scallops & Cauliflower Rice RisottoGet this recipe

 Ninja Air Fryer Fried Chicken Wings RecipeGet this recipe

 I aspire to grow this website into a better-for-you food hub.

 I believe that you should be able to eat tasty food no matter what lifestyle you follow.
 Personally, I’m not a “salad” kind of woman (I eat them but I rarely say, “oh boy!
 I neeeeeeed that salad!”) so it’s important for me to have food that’s comparable to the deliciousness that I can find in my favorite restaurants.
-It’s my hope that this blog will become a source for keto & low carb recipes that everyone can enjoy!
+It’s my hope that this blog will become a source for better-for-you food.

 You can find a recipe for every meal.
 As I grow this website, I’ll add more categories.
 Some of my favorites recipes by type are below:

 - Keto Pancakes

 - Hatfield® Recipe Essentials Chorizo Mexican Frittata

 Game Day Appetizers & Chicken Wings